 - The boxes should be sturdy, no larger than 1’x1’ base and 20lbs max weight.

 - Label the box as “Broken glass and plasticware”.

 - When full, tape shut and affix the “OK to Trash” label.

 - It may be left for custodians to remove from the lab area.

-For more detailed information, see "Disposal of Wastes from Biological Laboratories" in the Biohazard Recognition & Control guide.
+For more detailed information, see “Disposal of Wastes from Biological Laboratories” in the UW Madison Researchers’ Biosafety Manual.